Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Developing a career development program has numerous benefits for both employers and employees.
+- The process of creating a career development plan provides numerous benefits for both employees and employers.

-- Making time for personal growth goals is essential.
+- Spending time regularly on personal growth goals is essential.

 Why do you need to develop a career Development Plan?